senthu1capgemini/Azure-RAG-Lang-Graph-Agent/README.md

 - After tool use → return to "agent" for further reasoning.
 - If no further action is needed → end the workflow

+# Python Files
+There are four files used here.
+- main.py : This is the main execution file
+- memory.py : This handles all fucntions related to persistent memory via SQLite
+- toolkit.py : This handles all tool creation.
+- ragSearch.py : This handles the vector database and search functions for Azure Search.

 # How to use
 - Create the Azure components : Azure Search, Azure Foundry Emdeddings, and LLM via Forundry.
 Get the API details and save as an env file.